Mercy Lewis: Early life

-Lewis and her family were refugees seeking out protection after an attack on her village during King Philip's War.
+Lewis and her family were refugees seeking out protection after an attack on her village by Native Americans during King Philip's War.
 Her family first stayed in Casco Bay, an inlet of the Gulf of Maine, New England, with other refugees.
 Rev. George Burroughs, a Puritan minister who served in Salem, Massachusetts from 1680–83, was also one of the survivors of the attack by the Native Americans.

 The Lewis family next settled in Salem.
-Mercy Lewis's uncle, Thomas Skilling, died from an injury brought on by the Indian attack.
+Mercy Lewis's uncle, Thomas Skilling, died from an injury brought on by the Native American attack.
 In 1683, the Lewis family traveled back to the island in Casco Bay.
 The second attack of the Native Americans in 1689 resulted in the death of Mercy's parents and made her an orphan.

 On September 30, 1689, an attack by Native Americans killed her grandparents, aunts, uncles and most of her cousins.
 As a result, the 14-year-old Mercy was placed as a servant in the household of Rev. Burroughs.
 By 1691, she had moved back to Salem, where a married sister was living; she became a servant in Thomas Putnam's household.